Jon Rhodes: Career

-My Trip, the 2014 group exhibition (with Micky Allan and Max Pam), shown at the Art Gallery of New South Wales and curated by Judy Annear, featured 12 works by Rhodes, spanning the years 1974 to 1990, and were selected mainly from Just another sunrise?, Kundat Jaru mob and Whichaway?
-For the next 10 years since Cage of Ghosts, Rhodes wrote Cage of Ghosts the book, based on the exhibition.
-He concentrated on eight of the original 36 sites, examining “in vivid and fascinating detail the histories of an extraordinary cast of ethnologists, antiquarians, surveyors, anthropologists and artefact collectors, who were obsessed with documenting Aboriginal culture”.
+My Trip, the 2014 group exhibition (with Micky Allan and Max Pam), shown at the Art Gallery of New South Wales and curated by Judy Annear, featured 12 works by Rhodes, spanning the years 1974 to 1990, and were works selected mainly from Just another sunrise?, Kundat Jaru mob and Whichaway?

+Over the next 10 years Rhodes wrote and published Cage of Ghosts, the book based on the exhibition.
+He concentrated on eight of the original 36 Aboriginal sites, examining “in vivid and fascinating detail the histories of an extraordinary cast of ethnologists, antiquarians, surveyors, anthropologists and artefact collectors, who were obsessed with documenting Aboriginal culture”.
 Rhodes “takes the reader on a journey from Sydney and the Eora rock engravings at Point Piper, Bondi, Allambie Heights and Mt.
 Ku-ring-gai, to ceremonially carved trees on a Kamilaroi bora ground near Collarenebri in north-western NSW.
 And from the Djab wurrung paintings of Bunjil and his two dingoes in Victoria, to the Ngunnawal scarred trees in the nation’s capital, Canberra”.
-He intermingles “these esoteric narratives with his personal observations”, and although “solves many of the intriguing puzzles he investigates”, he “raises the one big question yet to be answered – when will the fundamental truth of the 140-year-long Australian Frontier War finally be publicly acknowledged, and memorialised?”Cage of Ghosts won the 2019 NSW Premier's Community and Regional History Prize.
+He intermingles “these esoteric narratives with his personal observations”, and although “solves many of the intriguing puzzles he investigates”, Rhodes “raises the one big question yet to be answered – when will the fundamental truth of the 140-year-long Australian Frontier War finally be publicly acknowledged, and memorialised?”
+Cage of Ghosts won the 2019 NSW Premier's Community and Regional History Prize, the judges commenting that "Cage of Ghosts is a book of unusual originality.
+At once personal and scholarly, stories presented in words and in pictures, it is a subtle exploration of the way that thousands of years of Indigenous history are both visible, and hidden, in Australian landscapes.
+It is a formidably documented study with the power to reshape how we see the places where we live.
+Jon Rhodes evokes a multilayered country whose meanings have been shaped by the ancient cultures of First Nations peoples, but also by the complex, tragic history of settler colonialism."

-Jon Rhodes has written the sequel Whitefella Way, published in 2022.
+Rhodes wrote and published the sequel Whitefella Way in 2022, and again takes the reader on eight vivid and fascinating journeys as he examines the intermingled histories of blackfellas and whitefellas at the Eora rock engravings on Grotto Point and Balls Head in Sydney.
+At the grave of Yuranigh near Molong, and the tumulus of the ‘Black Chief’ near Condobolin, both in Wiradjuri country.
+At Black Jimmy’s grave in the Bellingen Cemetery, in Gumbaynggirr country.
+At the Armidale Folk Museum, in Nganyaywana country.
+At the Bundjalung bora ground in Tucki Tucki General Cemetery near Lismore.
+And at the Gubbi Gubbi stone-walled fish trap on the Sunshine Coast in Queensland.